Builtin Functions and Constants¶

 // ✅

-operator allows constructing new instances of types.
+The new operator allows constructing new instances of types.

 Called from the body of a generator function, to pause the body

-and cause Generator.next
+and cause Generator.next to return.

 The block lambda below has an

-extends GeneratorFn
+extends GeneratorFn.

 A generator function may use the no-argument version of yield